cheesyminecart/blog-astro-v3/src/content/blog/t_cor_bor.md

 This brings us to our target star system this year - **T Coronae Borealis!** A recurrent nova with its nature first catalogued in 1866, the roughly 80-year pulsation period of the star is a true once-in-a-lifetime event, brightening from a paltry magnitude of 10.2 to 2.5 - a roughly 600-fold increase in brightness.
 That magnitude puts the star in the visible range.
 This nova'll only last for a week or so - so keep your eyes peeled!

 Coronae Borealis is an often-overlooked constellation in the Northern Sky; a small, somewhat dim constellation nested between Boötes and Heracles, it isn't typically on the amateur astronomer's radar.
-The constellation does have a great number of variable stars, such as the eminent **R Coronae Borealis** (link), also a pulsating star.
+The constellation does have a great number of variable stars, such as the eminent [R Coronae Borealis](https://thespacer-blog.com/posts/r-cor-bor/), also a pulsating star.
 T Corona Borealis is located close to the south of Epsilon Coronae Borealis, one of the six main stars of the constellation:

 ![The Location of T Coronae Borealis.](/blog-images/tcorborloc.png)